Redistricting efforts have been completed.

 Since graduating from law school Mr. Morales has been a member of the San Jose Housing Commission, County Planning Commission and a member of the board of directors for the Mexican Heritage Corporation.
 He is also a member in good standing with the State Bar of California, Santa Clara County Bar Association and the La Raza Lawyers Association.

-Systems Engineer (nominated by Vice Chair Gary Kremen)
+Vice President & Program Director, Peninsula Democratic Coalition (nominated by Vice Chair Gary Kremen)

 Redistricting Guidelines and Procedures